RMerl/asuswrt-merlin/README-merlin.txt

 -----

 * JFFS *
-JFFS is a writable section of the flash memory (around 12 MB) which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
+JFFS is a writable section of the flash memory which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
 This space will survive reboot (but it *MIGHT NOT survive firmware flashing*, so back it up first before flashing!).
 It will also be available fairly early at boot (before USB disks).

 To enable this option, go to the Administration page, under the System tab.